Why is it important

 B.Grimm Power is committed to becoming a Net Zero Carbon Emissions organisation by 2050 by continuously reducing GHG emissions across all production processes and driving collaboration throughout our value chain to accelerate the transition to clean energy.
 Aligned with our vision, “Empowering the World Compassionately”, we have developed our core strategy, “GreenLeap–Global and Green” focusing on leading the shift toward sustainable energy.
 Our goal is to accelerate the transition to clean energy to ensure energy security in a low carbon world and enhance industrial competitiveness of the industrial sector.
 We actively collaborate with both local and global partners to drive innovative carbon reduction solutions, strengthen climate resilience, and expand investments in renewable energy.
 Additionally, we leverage advanced energy technologies and enhance energy efficiency to maximise positive impact in addressing climate change.
 Through these efforts, we aim to deliver long-term value to all stakeholders and contribute meaningfully to global climate action.
 Our approach includes the following key measures:

-- B.Grimm Power voluntarily discloses its environmental performance data in alignment with Thailand Taxonomy Phase 1—a comprehensive framework for identifying and classifying economic activities that significantly contribute to environmental objectives, particularly climate change mitigation and adaptation.
-The taxonomy categorizes economic activities into three groups: 1) environmentally sustainable activities (green), (2) transition activities with potential for improvement (amber), and (3) unsustainable activities (red).
-These classifications are assessed alongside environmental criteria and social responsibility standards, including the Do No Significant Harm (DNSH) principle and Minimum Social Safeguards (MSS).
-In 2024, our capital expenditure (CAPEX) on green activities—primarily in renewable energy—accounted for 67.0% of total investment, reflecting our strong commitment to clean energy technologies that are gradually being brought online.
-While the share of revenue and operating expenses (OPEX) in green activities were at 7.0 percent and 5.7 percent respectively, due to our long-standing industrial power plant operations spanning over 20 years.
+- Disclosure in Accordance with the Thailand Taxonomy, B.Grimm Power voluntarily discloses information in accordance with the Thailand Taxonomy, a framework that classifies economic activities based on their contribution to climate change mitigation and adaptation, categorising them into (1) environmentally sustainable activities (green), (2) transition activities with potential for improvement (amber), and (3) activities that are not environmentally sustainable (red), alongside environmental criteria and social responsibility criteria under the Do No Significant Harm (DNSH) and Minimum Social Safeguards (MSS).
+In 2025, capital expenditure and investment (CAPEX & Investment) with green activities accounted for 51.1 percent of total investment, reflecting our strong commitment to clean energy technologies that will gradually commence operation in the future.
+The proportion of revenue and operating expenditure (OPEX) related to green activities were at 7.1 percent and 8.4 percent respectively, reflecting our long-standing industrial power plant operations spanning over 20 years.
 Further details are available in the B.Grimm Power Thailand Taxonomy Disclosure.

 B.Grimm Power places great importance on the systematic identification, assessment, and management of climate-related risks by fully integrating them into the company’s enterprise risk management process.
 This approach covers multiple dimensions, including strategy, finance, leadership, stakeholder value, reputation, governance, business operations, and compliance with laws and regulations.
 The company has established processes for managing climate-related risks and opportunities as outlined below.